Who will you be at the end of next semester?

 Semester in the City offers apartment housing in Allston, a residential, centrally-located neighborhood that is home to Boston University.

 As a Fellow, you will share a three or four bedroom, one and a half- or two-bathroom furnished apartment with other Semester in the City participating students.
 Apartments feature both single bedroom and shared bedroom options, as well as a shared kitchen, bathroom and living room area.
 Apartments are spacious, conveniently located, and highly rated by students.
-Check out a Virtual Tour.

 Fellows may opt out of our apartments to live with friends or family in Boston, as long as they are within the MBTA service area.